davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 #### Bow

-Bows may be loaded and fired as a single action.
+Bows may be loaded and fired as a Standard action.

 #### Crossbow